Beat 588 Bad: Gov. Justice Provides Vaccine Incentive Lottery Details

 The first lottery, on June 20 will consist of:

-- 2 full ride scholarships to a West Virginia institute (12-25 years old)
+- (2) full four-year scholarships to any West Virginia institution for kids ages 12 to 25-years-old

 West Virginia will give away 1 million dollar winner for 5 straight weeks.